 The tomatillo is in the “solanacea” family, which makes it related to tomatoes, eggplants, peppers and potatoes.
 The fruit looks a bit like a small tomato, except it grows inside a husk that makes it look like a little Chinese lantern.

-There are two tomatillo species, both of which are native to Mexico and grow as “volunteers” all over the country.
-To keep from having to wander around harvesting them, the Aztecs domesticated them, planting them in patches so they had them fresh when needed for salsa verde.
+There are two tomatillo species, both of which are native to Mexico and grow as “volunteers” all over that country.
+To keep from having to wander around harvesting them, the Aztecs domesticated them, planting them in patches so they could harvest them fresh when needed for salsa verde.
 (I wonder if they had tortilla chips?)

-From these two species, differetn cultivars have been developed, in green, yellow and purple colors.
+From these two species, different cultivars have been developed, in green, yellow and purple colors.
 Traditional green salsa is made with slightly unripe tomatillos and has a deliciously tart, slightly acidic bite.
 Ripe yellow or purple tomatillos make slightly sweeter and milder salsas.
+The best green chili is also rich with tomatillos.

 Like eggplants and tomatoes, tomatillos like it hot and sunny!
 If you live in a region with winters, you can start tomatillos indoors under bright lights up to 8 weeks before your last frost date, but don’t transplant them out until the soil is good and warm - at least 50°F.

-Like some tomatoes, tomatillos are “indeterminate”, which means they will sprawl out all over the place if you don’t contain them in a cage (tomato cages work fine), and encourage them to grow up instead of out.
+Like some tomatoes, tomatillos are “indeterminate”, which means they will sprawl out all over the place if you don’t contain them in a cage (big tomato cages work fine), and encourage them to grow up instead of out.

 Give them about 2 feet of space each if you use cages, or 3-4 feet if you let them sprawl.
 Plant the seeds about ¼” deep, either directly in the garden after the soil has warmed, or in seed flats.